Pagina-afbeeldingen

 PRINTED BY

-Tbe University of Chicago Press
+The University of Chicago Press

 1900

-168323 COT ?!
-D145 •SAR
+168323 COT 307010

 PREFACE.

-This work was undertaken in connection with a course of study in the Department of Church History in the University of Chicago.
+THIS work was undertaken in connection with a course of study in the Department of Church History in the University of Chicago.
 My first task was to examine the original sources to be found in the libraries of Chicago.
 Though the number of these was not large, the general result was of such a nature as to produce in me a great desire to continue my researches.
 Early in the year 1899 I journeyed to London, and there began work in the British Museum.
 In the great library there search brought to light many important documents bearing upon the subject.
-The Williams Library furnished a few additional sources.
+The Williams Library furnished a few additional

 While the number of writings that have been made use of in the preparation of this treatise is large, and every reasonable effort has been put forth to obtain everything that has any important bearing upon the discussion, I can make no claim of having exhausted the subject.
 I am confident, however, that if important documents should be discovered to contradict the general trend of the history as here set forth, they will be found to be exceptions.